mstina03/GiphySearchEngine/readme.md

 ### Developer's Name: Tina Pollard

 ### Project Description
-This application allows users to enter a keyword and a number of GIFs they wanted returned then send a request to the GIPHY API then display the results on the screen for user
+This application allows users to enter a keyword and a number of GIFs they want returned then the application will send a request to the GIPHY API and display the results on the screen for user

 ### How to use the application
-Use will type in a keyword and number of GIFs they wanted returned then press the search button
+Use will type in a keyword and number of GIFs they want returned then press the search button

 ### Technologies Used